Best Tirzepatide Without Membership Fee: 7 Options Compared

 - Your provider determines it's appropriate for your situation

-- You want bundled clinical support (video consultations, included labs) that standalone LillyDirect doesn't include
+- You want the lowest cost to start ($149 at Embody vs. $299 at LillyDirect) or bundled clinical support (video consultations, included labs at MEDVi) that a standalone self-pay vial doesn't include

 What Happens After the Intro Price Ends?